 In the October of 1859, all the machinery and materials from the mine were put up for sale.
 The only recorded output is from this year and totals 18 tons of 67% lead.

 In 1864, it was proposed that Wheal Glynn would be restarted under the name Cardinham Wheal Rose, but nothing came of this.

-Wheal Glynn can be found by following the ‘Wheal Glynn walk’ through Cardinham woods, this is well signposted.
+Wheal Glynn can be found by following the ‘Wheal Glynn walk’ through Cardinham woods, which is well signposted.
 The engine house is in a very sorry state at the moment, and if it wasn’t for its gorgeous chimney sticking out it would be very easy to walk right past.
-There is no official access down to the engine house, and the front is so overgrown I couldn’t see anyway down to it.
-The shaft remains open and fenced off.
+The front of the house can be accessed from the path a little further down, although the area is fenced off and the shaft remains open.